sjbennett123/gloryforthefist/content/rules/formal_magic.md

 **Secondary Caster**: This term refers to those Formal Magic Casters (other than the Primary Caster) who are participating in a batch.

 **Levels**: This always refers to the number of levels of Formal Magic possessed in the appropriate school.
 For instance, if a character is casting a Celestial Formal Magic, then only count the number of levels of Celestial Formal Magic he has purchased.

-**Dark Territory**: This term refers to a formal magic that might not succeed.
-The outcome is determined by the Marshal using random means, usually the role of one ten sided die(1=success, 2-5=flaw, 6-9=fail, 10=backlash).
+**Dark Territory**: This term refers to formal magic that might not succeed.
+The outcome is determined by the Marshal using random means, usually the roll of one ten-sided die (1 = success, 2–5 = flaw, 6–9 = fail, 10 = backlash).

 The chosen means of random determination must be explained to the caster and performed in the presence of the caster.
 “Pick a number” is never acceptable.
-The marshal must record the chosen means (and the outome) in the Formal Magic Log.
+The marshal must record the chosen means (and the outcome) in the Formal Magic Log.

-**Batch**: A group of formal magic castings of the same school of magic are lumped together into a single “Batch” so long as there is a gap no longer than a 60 seconds between each casting attempted.
+**Batch**: A group of formal magic castings of the same school of magic are lumped together into a single “Batch” so long as there is a gap no longer than 60 seconds between each casting attempted.
 If more than 60 seconds elapses between formal magic castings within a batch, then the batch is finished.
 The formal magic Glyph of Protection can only be the first formal magic in a batch.

 If the caster has cast other formal magic within the same batch, all formal magic attempted by that caster within that batch will count in the same game day – the game day in which the batch is begun.

 **Circle**: This term refers to the representation used for the formal magic casting.

 **Extended Circle of Power**: A circle created by the Create Protective Circle or Create Extended Circle of Power formal magic.

 **Components**: This term refers to the Formal Magic Components being used for this formal magic casting.
 Components come in various “flavors”: Power (P), Creation (C), Elemental (E), Time (T), Void (V), Destruction (D), and Spirit (S).
 Each component has a value of 1, 2 or 4.
 Formal Magic costs are listed with the total value of each type of needed component.

 For example, P5 means any combination of Power components totaling a value of 5.
 One spell, Greater Extension, specifically requires a Power component of value 2 or 4 in addition to other components.
 Components expire no longer than 2 years after the issue date.
 If there is no printed expiration date then the expiration date is assumed to be one year.

 **Scroll**: This is the Formal Magic Scroll being used for this casting.

 **Spell**: This term always refers to a magic spell of the appropriate school, level one through level nine.

 **Weapon**: This refers to any item on the weapon production chart, including Bow or Crossbow, but not including Arrows or Bolts.

 **Unrestricted**: This term refers to an item that was placed into game according to the Treasure Distribution Policy issued by NERO.
 Magic items are also given this classification if they are constructed using only components, scrolls, and production items of Unrestricted classification.

-**Local Chapter Only (LCO**) : This is a special Plot related item that can only be used in the issuing chapter.
+**Local Chapter Only (LCO)**: This is a special plot-related item that can only be used in the issuing chapter.
 To all other chapters, the item does not exist for use in-game.
 These items are not intended to be used to alter the rules or create effects that are outside the system.

 **Pyramid**: This term is used to describe formal magic castings that accumulate power based upon multiple castings within a batch.
 The scrolls Damage Aura, Protection Aura, and Spell Store are examples of this type of formal magic.
 The first step requires only a single casting, the next step requires two additional castings (for a total of three castings).
 To go further, three additional castings are needed (for a total of six castings), with the last step involving four additional castings (total of ten castings).
 These types of formal magic can never go past ten castings (four steps), and some may be limited below that number.
 Each step counts as one effect with regard to the 5 formal magic effect limit.

 **Healing Effects**: Effects that, if cast normally, include the word “Earth” in the incantation.